 Finding a licensed gas fitter

-- A licensed gas fitter is a plumber who has extra qualifications to complete gas work safely, and is registered with the Victorian Building Authority.
+- A licensed gas fitter is a plumber who has extra qualifications to complete the required gas work safely, and is registered with the Victorian Building Authority.

 - You can find licensed gas fitters by searching online or using a directory such as the Yellow Pages.